Open Germanic Linguistics

 • Christopher Sapp (University of Indiana)

-• Martin Salzmann (University of Pennsylvania)
+• Martin Salzmann (University of Potsdam)

 • Florian Schäfer (Humboldt University, Berlin)